CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ##### Coreum originated tokens registration

-All tokens issued on the coreum that can be bridged from the coreum to XRPL and back must have a representation on the XRPL, managed by the multi-signing account.
+All tokens issued on the Coreum that can be bridged from the Coreum to XRPL and back must have a representation on the XRPL, managed by the multi-signing account.
 Such tokens should be registered by owner on the contract side with the `coreum denom`, `token decimals`, `sending precision`, `max holding amount` and `fees`.
 The `sending precision` and `max holding amount` should be provided taking into account the [Amount rounding handling](#amount-rounding-handling).
-The `XRPL currency` will be uniquely generated by the contract using the `denom` and will be used as a representation of that token on the XRPL side.
+The `XRPL currency` will be uniquely generated by the contract using the `denom`, `decimals`, `block time` hash with a `coreum` prefix and encoding it into the hexadecimal currency notation used in XRPL.
+This will be used as a representation of that token on the XRPL side.
 Check [workflow](#register-token) for more details.